-We’ve got some great tips for communicating clearly and with confidence at holiday gatherings or anytime you find yourself part of a large group.
+We’ve got some great tips for communicating clearly and with confidence anytime you find yourself part of a large group.

 See a Speech Language Pathologist